okeeffed/dennisokeeffe-blog/content/blog/2020-11-07-nextjs-10-with-stripe.md

 npx create-next-app --example with-stripe-typescript with-stripe-typescript-app
 ```

-Change into the newly created directory.
+Change into the newly-created directory.

 Optionally, We are going to make some changes to this template for the sake of bringing TypeScript and React things up to version 4 and 17 respectively!